 God apparently took day 7 off for a rest, so nothing more happened.
 However, even this is a bit bizarre.
 Why would an omnipresent, omnipotent all-powerful and all-knowing being need to take a day off for a rest?

 Honestly, I really tried

 So there you have it.
-The suggestion that the Days within the Genesis creation story align with geological ages is quite clearly nuts.
-It actually contradicts and conflicts with known reality.
+Testing the idea that the Days within the Genesis creation story align with geological ages is quite clearly wrong.
+It contradicts and conflicts with known reality.
 As I said at the start, in the past I used the day-age belief as a means to reconcile the bible with science and fit them together, but in doing so never really looked at it to see if there was any substance to such thinking.

 There are of course numerous variations and attempts at bending Genesis 1 so that it fits.
-For example suggesting that all that water sloshing about at the start is really a dumbed down way of talking about hydrogen and also the proposal that God’s utterance of “Let there be light” was the start of the big bang.
-Yet even when you bend it out of shape by reading into the narrative things like this that are simply not there, it still retains it’s air of gibberish.
-For example, if the above hydrogen hypothesis was correct, then apparently there was lots of it sloshing about prior to the big bang.
+For example suggesting that all that water sloshing about at the start is really a dumbed down way of talking about hydrogen and also the proposal that God’s supposed utterance of “Let there be light” was the start of the big bang.
+Yet even when you bend it out of shape by reading into the narrative things like this that are simply not there, it does not work.
+For example, if the above hydrogen hypothesis was correct, then apparently there was rather a lot of it sloshing about prior to the big bang.
 That is still a complete fantasy that conflicts with some rather basic physics.

-OK, it is all poetical, but also quite clearly a myth, an attempt by early humans to try a grasp an understanding, and has now been left far behind by our modern understanding.
+It is also quite clearly a myth.
+What we have is an attempt by early humans to try a grasp an understanding.
+It has now been left far behind by our modern understanding.

-While we can still perhaps cherish and admire the poetical turn of phrase, and applaud it as an early attempt to craft a narrative, it is also time to put away this toy from our childhood that is long past its sell-by date, we really should instead accept it for what it actually is, a creation myth, and move on to embrace our far better scientific understanding and stop desperately clinging to it as “truth”.
+While we can still perhaps cherish and admire the poetical turn of phrase, and applaud it as an early attempt to craft a narrative, we should not embrace it as literal “truth”.
+We really should accept it for what it actually is, a creation myth, and move on to embrace our far better evidence-based scientific understanding and stop desperately clinging to it as “truth”.